By Eric Jayne

 Those of us who braved the snowstorm gathered in the atrium where we were divided into two groups, each with its own tour guide (Karen and another church leader named Nancy).
 The tour began in the main gallery where a dozen video-information stations were scattered.
-Photography was not allowed, except by me and only after I obtained permission.
+Photography was not allowed unless we asked for and received permission.
 While one group was instructed to watch a sanitized, church produced Scientology video celebrating the life and accomplishments of L. Ron Hubbard, the other group was getting a live E-Meter presentation.
 When we were finished with the first presentation we switched to the other.

 The E-Meter presenter explained that the E-Meter reads and shows human thoughts.
 A volunteer from our group was invited to demonstrate how the E-meter works (see picture below).
 The volunteer was told to grab two silver cylinder conductors attached by two wires to a watermelon shaped device with dials and a meter.
 He was asked to think of something negative and when he did, the meter needle moved about two-thirds to the right.
-Our presenter suggested that is what a negative thought looks like.
-When asked what a positive thought looks like, she simply said that the meter would be in a different place.
-As she explained that there are 27 different thoughts that the E-meter can read, I couldn't help but think that the mood ring is a bit more stylish and accessible approach to pseudo-science.
+Our presenter said that is what a negative thought looks like.
+When asked what a positive thought looks like she said that the meter would be in a different place.
+She explained that there are 27 different thoughts that the E-meter can read.

 When we asked the presenter to tell the volunteer to think of a negative thought but have him actually think of a positive thought so that we could see if he could trick the E-meter, Karen interjected by saying that the E-meter won't give an accurate reading in this public setting.
 She claimed the device works best in a private, closed door setting in a one-to-one interview.
 One of the atheists asked if there is ever more than one person administering an E-meter session so that other interpretations of the meter reading can be considered.
 The answer was a firm, "no" and it was stressed that E-meter sessions are strictly private between the person getting their thoughts read and the person judging what the meter says.

 Another question asked by our group was about the Church of Scientology's stance on GLBT issues and same-sex marriage.
-Nancy was unfamiliar with the term "GLBT" and had to have it explained to her by the questioner.
-After she got clarification she said that the topic is covered under the second point of the eight point Scientology cross.
+Nancy said that the topic is covered under the second point of the eight point Scientology cross.
 For more information about the eight principles represented by the eight point cross, we were referred to the aforementioned video stations.

 Regarding the existence of God, we were told that, "if God is true for you and you believe in Him, then He exists."
-We were then directed to—you guessed it!—the video stations in the main gallery for more information.
-When I asked Nancy how far her past lives go back and if her lives go as far back as the time when Xenu brought humans to Earth 60 million years ago she said, "I can't answer that because I've never heard of whatever you're talking about" and took the last question immediately afterward.
-In total, the Q & A lasted no more than 15 minutes even though several of our hands were eagerly raised to ask more questions.
+We were then directed to the video stations in the main gallery for more information.
+When asked how far her past lives go back and if her lives go as far back as the time when Xenu brought humans to Earth 60 million years ago Nancy said, "I can't answer that because I've never heard of whatever you're talking about" and took the last question immediately afterward.
+In total, the Q & A was 15 minutes.

 Our guides told us the tour had concluded and then led us back to the main gallery.
 They encouraged us to take our time and visit the video stations at our leisure.
-Most of us had our fill of propagandist videos and evasiveness for one evening and opted to walk three blocks in the freshly fallen snow to Amsterdam, a new Dutch tavern on 6th and Wabasha.
-We were able to exchange our shared thoughts and feelings (free from E-meters!).
+Most of us had our fill and opted to walk three blocks in the freshly fallen snow to Amsterdam to process the evening.